scalar-labs/scalar-kubernetes/docs/ScalarDLSupportedDatabase.md

 ## DynamoDB

-By default, Amazon DynamoDB is available for all AWS users, so you do not need to configure anything manually.
+By default, Amazon DynamoDB is available for all AWS users.
+You do not need to configure anything manually.
 Scalardl schema tool [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.

 ### Configure Scalar DL